-In February 2015, the FASB issued ASU 2015-02, "Consolidation (Topic 810) - Amendments to the Consolidation Analysis".
-The update primarily amends the criteria used to evaluate whether certain variable interest entities should be consolidated.
-The update also modifies the criteria used to determine whether partnerships and similar entities are variable interest entities.
+In April 2015, the FASB issued ASU 2015-05, "Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40): Customer's Accounting for Fees Paid in a Cloud Computing Arrangement".
+The update includes explicit guidance about a customer's accounting for fees paid in a cloud computing arrangement such as software as a service, platform as a service, infrastructure as a service, and other similar hosting arrangements.
 The update is effective for interim and annual periods beginning after December 15, 2016 with early adoption permitted, including in the interim periods.
 We are currently evaluating the impact of this update on our consolidated financial statements.